Kristofy/tmux-oil/README.md

 - Windows reordered to `[1, 0, 2]`
 - New window `scratch` created and placed at the appropriate index

-#TODO(Kristofy) Insert a short screencast GIF of this flow.

 ---

 ## Run inside tmux (popup + keybind)